 Why Should I Use Recurring Tasks in Project Management Software?

 Recurring tasks are tasks that happen over and over again, on a regular basis.
 For instance, as a project manager, it’s common to have regularly scheduled reporting intervals.
-If you have a project management status report that’s due every Friday, rather than setting up a separate report for each occurrence, you can set up one recurring task.
+If you have a project management status report that’s due every Friday, you can set up one recurring task rather than setting up a separate report for each occurrence.

 Project management software with recurring task functionality allows you to quickly create duplicates of a task without manually creating each one.